tphamdo/Catalan-Numbers-Music-Generator/README.md

 The script is also adjustable to the number of notes generated, the tonic note, and to the use of a major or minor scale.

-You can find sample the audio at /musescore/output.mp3 and the sheet music at /musescore/output.pdf
+You can find samples of the audio at /musescore/output.mp3 and the sheet music at /musescore/output.pdf